2024

 Evaluate your interview questions, job descriptions, and website.
 Review any information that potential employees can come across to ensure that it has the right tone and is clear and accurate for employees.

-• Assign potential employees a task or give them a test to assess their abilities, and they can learn what you expect from them
+• Assign potential employees a task or give them a test to assess their abilities, and they can learn what you expect from them.

-• Become more open about company regulations that affect employees, such as vacation, remote work, and scheduling policies
+• Become more open about company regulations that affect employees, such as vacation, remote work, and scheduling policies.

-• Analyze your recruitment procedures, processes, and company policies with your in-house HR team or outsource the work to Bamboo HR
+• Analyze your recruitment procedures, processes, and company policies with your in-house HR team or outsource the work to Bamboo HR.

 Step 2: Initial Office Visit

-Important goal: Offer an honest peek into a typical day at your office.
+Goal: Offer an honest peek into a typical day at your office.

 Tips for Initial Office Visit